-The state provided the premises, but donor support was needed to relocate the NAPA after two years to the reconstructed building with modern facilities at 51, Vojvode Stepe Street, Belgrade.
-The SKIP Centre is located at 11, Dobrinjska Street, Belgrade, where the state provided the premises, but the support of the Republic of Korea was needed to reconstruct and equip the premises.
-Similar agreement was made for the new SKIP Centre in Niš in 2019 for 2020.
+r of amendments to laws and bylaws were made in the field of blic policy management, etc. (see more details under the objeclonor support was needed to relocate the NAPA after two years odern facilities at 51, Vojvode Stepe Street, Belgrade.
+The SKIP reet, Belgrade, where the state provided the premises, but the needed to reconstruct and equip the premises.
+Similar agreetre in Niš in 2019 for 2020.